 Venous Insufficiency Ulcerations

 Blood can reach the extremity but is unable to effectively return to the heart.
 Veins contain valves that direct the one-way blood flow- the insufficient valves prevent the backflow of blood.
 If the cause of the wound is venous insufficiency a LASER ablation procedure of the superficial vein is the treatment.
-Sometimes, placing a stent in the iliac veins is needed if venous compression syndrome is
+Sometimes, placing a stent in the iliac veins is needed if venous compression syndrome is found to be the cause.

 Arterial Insufficiency Ulcerations